webship/vdo-project/README.md

 If "/var/www/html/vdo/config" was printed,which mean we are ready for the next step.

-Only for Ubuntu 21.04 you could run the follwoing command to setup your LAMP. ( You man install LAMP in your own. or copy the bash file change it to work for your system.)
+Only for Ubuntu 21.04 you could run the following command to setup your LAMP. ( You man install LAMP in your own. or copy the bash file change it to work for your system.)

 ```
 cd /var/www/html/vdo/scripts/install/